by Eddie Lando

 There was the ocean, under the shining sun and the blue sky.
 The waves crashed perfectly thirty feet from the shore.
 The tail end of the swell frothed on the edge of the sand.
 The scarcity of the people beaching on a weekday mid-morning was perfect for John.
-He walked calmly to the flats of the sand until the heat of his feet quickened his pace to cooler terrain.
-John reached the sand that the water had covered at high tide and his feet could relax.
+He'd been stopped at the sight for a minute.
+He walked calmly to the flats of the sand until the heat of the feet quickened his pace to cooler terrain.
+John reached the part of the beach that the water had covered at high tide and his feet could relax.
 He walked into the water and rolled up his pants.

-When the ocean hit John’s feet he let go of his slacks.
+When the ocean hit John’s feet he let go of his suit.
 He waded waist high into the water and laid down.
 The tide was calm, perfectly calm for his float.
 John finally closed his eyes.
 He could hear nothing but the sound of the water over his ears.
-Nothing.
-Nothing John Michael didn't want to hear.
-John started to pass out.
-He laid on the beach, asleep for an hour.
-Now it was a day off.
-Then his head bumped into another, and he looked in horror at the face he saw.
-It was his boss.
+It was a day off.